AmanSrivastava12/portfolio/README.md

 Short Summary -
 It is a Portfolio Project that contains info about me.
 The primary purpose of this project was to introduce a person to other people.
 A resume cannot summarize all your achievements, hobbies among other things, but, this project can.

+Technologies used -
+CSS, Javascript and Pug template engine